The following text provides

 Please feel free to contact Douglas Spranger at: email@example.com or sprangerNY@aol.com for additional information.

-are your specialities in Control Building design?
+specialities in Control Building design?
 Ergonomics, interior design and architecture.
-Over
+Over the past

-the past two + decades, we have gained a considerable understanding of how a control room operates.
-Our expertise in
+two + decades, we have gained a considerable understanding of how a control room operates.
+Our expertise in issues of

 How do you staff a project?
 Control Room Design works in concert